melekes/homeonrails.com/content/post/2018-06-06-better-open-source-with-tokenized-github.md

 Suppose user A wants to create an issue.
 She pays X tokens to create it.
 The maintainers review it, and if they think it's valuable, user A gets her tokens back plus some bonus maybe (if the issue uncovers a huge bug).

+**The grand idea is to align the incentives so a person is incentivized to spend her time (reading documentation, searching StackOverflow, etc.) before spending maintainer's time.**

 And it can't be done as a Chrome plugin (opposite to [Gitcoin](https://gitcoin.co/)).
 It needs to be hard-coded into the platform.